Drag-and-drop page builders are powerful tools.

 For example, You can love the Essence Pro when you first see the theme demo.
-Let’s say you decide that this is your theme and you buys it.
+Let’s say you decide that this is your theme and you buy it.

-What you’ll probably find out later is, except the complicated setup to make it look like the demo, is that you have absolutely no control over your layouts.
+What you’ll probably find out later, except for the complicated setup to make it look like the demo, is that you have absolutely no control over your layouts.
 You are given a few widgets and that’s it!

-For Genesis Framework, even simple tasks like adding a search to your header, or changing the colours of your site are made so complicated and frustrating even for experienced users.
+For Genesis Framework, even simple tasks like adding a search to your header, or changing the colors of your site are made so complicated and frustrating even for experienced users.

-If you want to feature a new section on your homepage, to list new services or anything else, you will be stuck.
+If you want to feature a new section on your homepage, list new services, or anything else, you will be stuck.